EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 npm install google-map-react usehooks-ts
 ```

-In your .env file, add your Google Maps API key:
+In your .env file, add your [you will need an API key](https://developers.google.com/maps/documentation/javascript/get-api-key):

 ```
 NEXT_PUBLIC_GOOGLE_MAPS_KEY=some-string-from-google